Biogas: China

+As of at least 2023, China is both the world's largest producer and largest consumer of household biogas.

 The Chinese have experimented with the applications of biogas since 1958.
 Around 1970, China had installed 6,000,000 digesters in an effort to make agriculture more efficient.
 During the last few years, technology has met high growth rates.
 This seems to be the earliest developments in generating biogas from agricultural waste.

 The rural biogas construction in China has shown an increased development trend.
 The exponential growth of energy supply caused by rapid economic development and severe haze condition in China have led biogas to become the better eco-friendly energy for the rural areas.
 In Qing county, Hebei Province, the technology of using crop straw as a main material to generate biogas is currently developing.

 China had 26.5 million biogas plants, with an output of 10.5 billion cubic meter biogas until 2007.
 The annual biogas output has increased to 248 billion cubic meter in 2010.
-The Chinese government had supported and funded rural biogas projects, but only about 60% were operating normally.
+The Chinese government had supported and funded rural biogas projects.
+As of 2023, more than 30 million rural Chinese households use biogas digesters.

 During the winter, the biogas production in northern regions of China is lower.
 This is caused by the lack of heat control technology for digesters thus the co-digestion of different feedstock failed to complete in the cold environment.